KChernogrivov/KChernogrivov/README.md

 ![header](https://github.com/KChernogrivov/KChernogrivov/blob/main/assets/header.svg)

-## Hello, my name is Kirill, I am junior web developer.
+## Hello, my name is Kirill, I am middle frontend developer.
 Here I will be posting my project and study progress.
 If you want to follow on me, welcome :)
 <br>

 ## These are the languages and tools I use